AUSTRALIAN RESEARCH COUNCIL

 Thesis title: On the Analysis of Absorbing Markov Processes

 David's PhD thesis is concerned with the analysis of absorbing discrete-state Markov processes.
-He has looked at the problem of establishing the existence of quasi-stationary distributions (QSDs).
-He has proved results on exponential convergence rates and has established the existence of a QSD for a particular chemical reaction model.
+He looked at the problem of establishing the existence of quasi-stationary distributions (QSDs).
+He proved results on exponential convergence rates and established the existence of a QSD for a particular chemical reaction model.

-David currently holds a research fellowship in the School of Mathematical Sciences, University of Nottingham UK.
+David is currently Lecturer in Statistics, Mathematics Education Centre, Loughborough University UK, having previously held a research fellowship in the School of Mathematical Sciences, University of Nottingham UK.

 Antony Stace, MASCOS PhD Scholar (2004-05)